The Honourable Justice McGrath

 The Honourable Justice O’Regan

-Justice O'Regan was appointed as President of the Court of Appeal with effect from 1 July 2010.
+Justice O'Regan was appointed as President of the Court of Appeal in July 2010.

 The Honourable Justice Harrison